Call me back, please

 Inheriting a house from your parents

-If your mum or dad has passed and you’ve been left a property in their Will, you may be a little uncertain – scared, even – about how to proceed.
+If you have inherited a house from your parents, and you’ve been left a property in their Will, you may be a little uncertain – scared, even – about how to proceed.

 Owning a house you’ve suddenly inherited can be a bit of a shock.
 You could find yourself drowning in bills, and the new responsibilities all add up quickly.